 When I ask PMP® aspirants, when to identify stakeholders?
 The usual reaction is in the beginning of the project, and this reaction is understandable since identify stakeholders is an initiating process group process.
 Here, what we need to keep in mind is that the initiating process group process is not expected to get executed only once, it is expected to get performed at the beginning of each phase, when you are starting deployment phase of your project you may identify new stakeholders for this new phase.

-On updating stakeholder register PMBOK® Guide Fifth Edition
+On updating stakeholder register PMBOK® Guide Sixth Edition

 “ The stakeholder register should be consulted and updated on a regular basis, as stakeholders may change—or new ones identified—throughout the life cycle of the project.“

 I hope this blog has sufficiently answered your all queries related to who are Stakeholders, how to identify them and how crucial their role is in the project management process.
 Good Luck with your PMP® Certification Exam.

 You may also like to watch a video presentation of the Google Hangout I conducted on Identify Stakeholders